 Spring

 No matter how many springs have blossomed before our eyes, the power of the season to provoke emotion and thought is never diminished.
 Spring is not mere deliverance from cold and darkness and the scent of sterility into warmth and light and floral fragrance.
-Spring is the metaphor for the hope of the human heart: that life will prevail over death.
+Spring is the metaphor for the hope of the human heart: that life will prevail.

 The Merced River below Vernal Fall, Yosemite National Park.